 You need to look at your home as a treasured space.
 Only items that are special (they mean something to you), are useful (you need them to get through day-to-day life), or are luxuries (entertainment that you enjoy but do not specifically need) will earn a spot in your home.
 Simple living will keep things to a minimum.

 The best part???

-Simple living will cause a chain reaction that will begin in your home and continue through every aspect of your life.
+Simple living and slowing down will cause a chain reaction that will begin in your home and continue through every aspect of your life.
 Your finances, your habits, your relationships, your thoughts, and your routines.
 One area will naturally flow into another.
 Uncluttered counters in the kitchen will encourage cooking meals from scratch.
 Cooking meals from scratch will call for better and healthier ingredients.
 Better ingredients will encourage you to grow your own food.
 Growing your own food will decrease your grocery budget and limit trips to the store.
 And so on.